Should Parents Be Paid for Their Child’s Public School Success?

 Will Paying Parents Boost Student Performance?

 According to investigations from Time Magazine, programs providing cash motivation to parents have been seen in public school districts in nearly every state.
-While the moral and ethical appropriateness of such agendas continues to be clouded with controversy, recent studies show that these tactics actually work!
+While the moral and ethical appropriateness of such agendas continues to be clouded with controversy, recent studies show that these tactics work!

-While schools in New York, Texas, and Arizona have implemented various plans to pay students for increased results, Wiley is among the first leaders to actively target parents.
+While New York, Texas, and Arizona schools have implemented various plans to pay students for increased results, Wiley is among the first leaders to actively target parents.
 According to Wiley, the parents of a specific Des Moines community felt disconnected from the school system; as a result, Wiley argued that offering a financial incentive helped encourage parents to establish a new and more positive relationship with the schools, allowing parents and leaders to reconnect and engage in new plans for student success.

 Examining the Debate: The Pros and Cons